hed-standard/hed-specification/docs/Appendix_A.md

 !# start schema
 ```

-An arbitrary number of lines of informational text can be placed between the *header-line*
+An arbitrary number of lines of informational text can be placed between the header-line
-and the *start-line*.
+and the start-line.
 Older versions of HED have a CHANGE_LOG as well as information about
 the syntax and rules.
 New versions of HED generate a separate change log file for released
 versions.